pfrouleau/wce-triage-v2/README.rst

 -----------------------------------

 In order to make things "simple" and consistent, I designed a simple structure for the disk image.
 The disk images are stored in `/usr/local/share/wce/wce-disk-images`.
 Under the directory, there are subdirectories.
-For now, conventions are "triage", "wce-16" and "wce-18". "triage" is for Triage USB image, "wce-16" for Ubuntu 16.04LTS and older, and "wce-18" for Ubuntu 18.04LTS and newer.
+For now, conventions are "triage", "wce-16" and "wce-18". "triage" is for Triage USB image, "wce-16" for Ubuntu 16.04 LTS and older, and "wce-18" for Ubuntu 18.04 LTS and newer.

-The reason Ubuntu16.04 and 18.04 have to be separted is based on the EXT4 file system is not backward compatible.
-When you mkfs EXT4 partition for Ubuntu 16.04 on 18.04 machine, you need to pass down an option to not use "metadat\_csum".
-If not, Ubuntu 16.04LTS disk loaded on EXT4+metadata_csum cannot boot.
+The reason Ubuntu 16.04 and 18.04 have to be separated is based on the EXT4 file system is not backward compatible.
+When you mkfs EXT4 partition for Ubuntu 16.04 on 18.04 machine, you need to pass down an option to not use "metadata_csum".
+If not, Ubuntu 16.04 LTS disk loaded on EXT4+metadata_csum cannot boot.

 You can have arbitary subdirectory under "wce-disk-images".
-So, we start producing Ubuntu 20.04LTS, we'd create "wce-20" (or any other name).
+So, we start producing Ubuntu 20.04 LTS, we'd create "wce-20" (or any other name).

 In the subdirectory, each subdirectory must contain a disk image metadata.
 For this, you need to create a file named ".disk_image_type.json".

 Here is the actual example of it in "wce-16".::

+    {
-    { "id": "wce-16",
+      "id": "wce-16",
       "filestem": "wce-mate16",
       "name": "WCE Ubuntu 16.04LTS",
       "timestamp": true,
       "ext4_version": "1.42",
-      "partition_map": "gpt"}
+      "partition_map": "gpt"
+    }

 The "id" shall match with the subdirectory name.
-(It probalby works even if it doesn't but that's the convention.)
+(It probably works even if it doesn't but that's the convention.)
 This is a tag that the web browser uses for disk image type ID.
 "filestem" is used when you create a disk image.
 So, if you create a disk image in this directory, the file name starts with "wce-mate16". "timestamp" should be always true to ID when the disk image is created.
 The disk image creation app always adds the file system in its name as well. "ext4_version" is the one mentioned above.
 By declaring the ext4_version (which is actually the version number of libext4, I think), the partition task adds necessary mkfs option for Ubuntu 16.04 even if it's running on 18.04.

 For wce-18, ext4_version is 1.44.

-With the locations well known, httpsever easily finds all of disk images with it's metadata, and sends it up to web browser.
+With the locations well known, httpsever easily finds all of disk images with its metadata, and sends it up to web browser.
 Also, when you create a disk image, the image name is always consistent, and stored in well known location.

 It's not difficult to have different "wce-disk-images" directory, and as a matter of fact, if you mount a different disk and there is a directory right below the mount point, httpserver will find it as well for loading.
 However, for creating image, it's always stored in "/usr/local/share/wce/wce-disk-images/FOO".